mnpjs/mnp/README.md

 %EXAMPLE: example/example, ../src => mnp%
 ```

 The paths to JS and JSX files will be resolved automatically, however to embed the source of other files, the extension should be passed.
-To specify the markdown language, it can be passed at the end, otherwise it will be determined from the file extension:
+To specify the code block language in output markdown, it can be passed at the end, otherwise it will be determined from the file extension:

 ```
 %EXAMPLE: example/config.yml, yaml%